tsipkens/bidias/README.md

 ### 4.1 +kernel

-This package is used to evaluate the transfer function of the DMA and particle mass analyzer (such as the CPMA or APM).
-The primary function within the larger program is to generate a matrix `A` that acts as the forward model.
-This package references the `tfer_pma` package, noted above.
+This package is used to evaluate the transfer function of the different instruments, such as the differential mobility analyzer (DMA), particle mass analyzer (such as the CPMA or APM), and charging fractions.
+Various functions within this package can generate the matrix `A` that acts as the forward model.

+The transfer function for the DMA uses the analytical expressions of [Stozenburg et al. (2018)][Stolz18].

 Transfer function evaluation for a PMA can proceed using one of two inputs either (i) a `sp` structure or (ii) an instance of the `Grid` class defined for the data setpoints.
-Evaluation proceeds using the analytical expressions of [Sipkens et al. (2020b)][2_AST] and the `tfer_pma` package.
+Evaluation proceeds using the analytical expressions of [Sipkens et al. (2020b)][2_AST] and the `tfer_pma` package provided with that work.
+The package uses a `sp` structure to define the PMA setpoints.

-The transfer function for the DMA uses the analytical expressions of [Stozenburg et al. (2018)][Stolz18].

 #### 4.1.1 sp